Kenya to Vic Falls

 Joining instructions

-If you have pre-booked a transfer please look out for our representative holding an Intrepid board with your name outside the arrival terminal.
+If you have pre-booked a transfer please look out for our representative holding an Intrepid board with your name at the arrival terminal.
 If you fail to see our representative, please call +254 733 523 813 and our reservations team in Kenya will be able to assist.
+If you are making your own way to the hotel, there is a taxi stand outside the airport building.
+A taxi should cost approximately US$25-30, and can be paid in Kenyan Shillings or US dollars.

 Finishing your trip